Key takeaways

 Which antibiotic is best for cough?

 It depends if your cough is coming from a bacterial or viral infection.
 If you have a viral infection like the common cold, an antibiotic will not help at all.
-If your healthcare provider feels that a bacterial infection is causing the cough, he or she will choose the antibiotic that he/she feels is more likely to cure the particular infection.
+If your healthcare provider feels that a bacterial infection is causing the cough, they will choose the antibiotic that they believe is more likely to cure the particular infection.